Stef16Robbe/Stef16Robbe/README.md

 # 🖥 Full Stack Developer

-I'm Stef Robbe, a Full Stack web developer from the Netherlands.
+I'm Stef Robbe, a Sophomore IT student from the Netherlands.

 ## Favourite languages to work with: